 Built by Douglas.
-Delivered to the U. S. Army.
-Shipped overseas to the South West Pacific Area (SWPA).
+Delivered to the U. S. Army Air Force (USAAF) as A-20G-25-DO Havoc serial number 43-9419.
+Disassembled and shipped overseas to the South West Pacific Area (SWPA) and reassembled.

-On November 21, 1944 one of six A-20s that took off from Nadzab Airfield (Nadzab No. 1) at 7:45am armed with 300 pound bombs on a training flight to attack a troop concentration near Maprik near Wewak.
+On November 21, 1944 at 7:45am took off from Nadzab Airfield (Nadzab No. 1) piloted by 2nd Lt.
+Robert E. Knobloch with gunner SSgt John D. Baker armed with 300 pound bombs as one of six A-20s on a training flight to attack a troop concentration near Maprik inland from Wewak.

 Over the target at 9:30am, this A-20 was flying at low level at tree top height when the pilot lost control and the aircraft flipped over and crashed at upside down at a speed of 290 mph and exploded on impact at 9:35am.
 The exact cause of the crash was unknown.
 When this aircraft failed to return it was officially declared Missing In Action (MIA).